nzewdie12/cloud-notes/02-linux-basics/commands.md

 - Linux uses a hierarchical file system.
 - `~` represents the home directory.
 - `echo ~` prints the path to the home directory.
-- && combines commands
+- && [AND] sequental commands one after the other
-  - Example: cd ~/project && ls -> goies into projects dir and lists contents
+  - Example: cd ~/project && ls -> goies into projects dir and then lists contents
+- '||' [OR] : only runs second command if first command fails
 - '|'(pipe): the pipe allows for one operation output to be the input of another
   -  sudo dmseg | grep -iE 'fail|error' > error_page.txt:: This command will first exucute the sudo dmseg commmand and then the output from that would be the input of the grep command
     -  the second '|' is for a multi-word search for grep